 Teaching for Growth

 Having grown up in Jamaica, one might assume that Assistant Professor of School Counseling Cameka Hazel, Ed.D., would struggle with the winter months in the Northeastern United States.
 It’s quite the opposite.
 “I love the winter!
 I also enjoy the snow and everything that comes with it,” she says.
-This appreciation of cold weather came in handy when Hazel was getting two master’s degrees at the Lynch School of Education and Human Development at Boston College, lived in Rochester, N.Y., where she completed her doctorate, and again when she joined the Department of Behavioral Sciences at New York Tech.
+This appreciation of cold weather came in handy when Hazel was getting two master’s degrees at the Lynch School of Education and Human Development at Boston College, lived in Rochester, N.Y., where she completed her doctorate, and again when she joined the Department of Psychology and Counseling at New York Tech.
 She spoke to New York Tech News about what inspires her and what she finds most rewarding about her work.

 Why did you want to become a school counselor?